Bonfida/solana-name-service-guide/sns-book/src/sns-ip/README.md

 - [SNS-IP-1](https://github.com/Bonfida/sns-ip/blob/master/proposals/sns-ip-1.md): Proposal to standardize data encoding in SNS records

+- [SNS-IP-3](https://github.com/Bonfida/sns-ip/blob/master/proposals/sns-ip-3.md): Amends SNS-IP-2, proposes a new specification for on-chain records which can address concerns related to the staleness of records, as well as right of association to the linked ressource when relevant

 ## Draft

-- [SNS-IP-3](https://github.com/Bonfida/sns-ip/blob/master/proposals/sns-ip-3.md): Amends SNS-IP-2, proposes a new specification for on-chain records which can address concerns related to the staleness of records, as well as right of association to the linked ressource when relevant
+- No proposals currently in draft

 ## Rejected